 His coat is his most distinguishable feature.
 This is definitely one of the fluffiest dog breeds on the planet!
 His coat length is long, and is thick and dense like his Old English Sheepdog parent.
 It will also have the curls of his Poodle parent, just slightly looser.
 He has a single coat, and while he is not entirely hypoallergenic, he is said to be much easier to tolerate compared to most other dogs for those families with allergies.

 The most recognizable color of the Sheepadoodle is black and white.
 The beed can also take the color of solid black, and also red and white.
 The patches across his body are sporadic and tend not to follow a pattern like other breeds.
 Both of his parents carry the diluted color gene which means sometimes the black can revert to grey.

-The Sheepadoodle is a high energy dog who requires at least 60 minutes of exercise a day.
+The Sheepadoodle is a high-energy dog that requires at least 60 minutes of exercise a day.
 Without this, he will become bored and restless and he will be quick to chew everything in sight.
-Because of his Poodle parent’s affinity for water he would really appreciate a dip in the local lake every now and then.
+Because of his Poodle parent’s affinity for water, he would really appreciate a dip in the local lake every now and then.
 Just be sure not to do this too often because it can cause issues with his coat and skin.

 The Sheepadoodle is a large dog that will require a larger home with a large backyard.
 He will not do well living in an apartment or somewhere where there is no access to a backyard.
 Because he is so inquisitive it would be wise to ensure that the perimeter fencing is secure.
 Make sure there’s no way for him to open a gate because he is a quick learner!